alstondu/Panda-Object-Handling/README.md

-# PaP
+# Automated-Object-Handling
-Pick and Place
+Pick and Place, Object Detection and Localization are performed with [Franka Emika Panda](https://franka.de/).